michaelpatrickpurcell/grawlix/README.md

 Grawlix is a term coined by [Mort Walker](https://en.wikipedia.org/wiki/Mort_Walker), creator of the Beetle Bailey comic strip.
 It is a name for a string of typographical symbols that writers use as a replacement for profanity.

 The typesetters' game is a re-themed version of the [thirty-six officers problem](https://en.wikipedia.org/wiki/Mutually_orthogonal_Latin_squares#Thirty-six_officers_problem).

+## Sourcing Components
+The file [grawlix_tiles.stl](grawlix_tiles.stl) contains models for Grawlix tiles that can be 3D printed.
+A complete set of tiles is comprised of six batches.
+Each batch uses two colors of filament, a base color and an accent color.
+White or light gray works well for the base color.
+The accent colors can be any set of six distinct colors.
+The rules below suggest red, orange, yellow, green, blue, and purple.
+To print the tiles, start with the base color.
+Pause the printer when the glyphs begins printing.
+Switch the filament to the desired accent color and then finish the print.

+Alternatively, the tiles from the popular game [Qwirkle](https://boardgamegeek.com/boardgame/25669/qwirkle) can be used to play Grawlix.
+Qwirkle uses one hundred eight wooden tiles.
+Each tile has one of six different symbols on it in one of six different colors.
+There are three copies of each tile.
+So, the tiles from Qwirkle can be repurposed to form three sets of Grawlix tiles.